astronomer/docs/learn/using-airflow-plugins.md

 ## Plugin components

 Functionality is added to a plugin by adding components to the class which defines the plugin.
-There are 10 types of plugin components, in this guide we want to highlight the following:
+There are 10 types of plugin components that can be added to Airflow.
+In this guide we will show the more commonly used components, including:

 - `appbuilder_menu_items` allow you to add additional sections and links to the Airflow menu.
 - `flask_blueprints` and `appbuilder_views` offer the possibility to build a Flask project on top of Airflow.
 - `operator_extra_links` and `global_operator_extra_links` are ways to add links to Airflow task instances.
 - `macros` expand upon existing Jinja templates using custom functions.

-Other types of plugin components include:
+Other types of plugin components not covered in this guide include:

 - `timetables`, which offer the option to register custom timetables that define schedules which cannot be expressed in CRON.
 See the [DAG scheduling and timetables in Airflow guide](https://docs.astronomer.io/learn/scheduling-in-airflow#timetables) for more information and a code example.
 - `executors`, which offers the possibility to add a custom [executor](https://docs.astronomer.io/learn/airflow-executors-explained) to your Airflow instance.